 Dermatologist-Recommended PROSACEA Medicated Rosacea Gel controls the redness, pimples, bumps and irritation of rosacea – with no prescription needed!

-PROSACEA is the only non-prescription rosacea treatment that contains proven medicine to treat and control rosacea symptoms.
+PROSACEA is the only non-prescription rosacea treatment that contains real medicine to treat and control rosacea symptoms.
 Other over-the-counter rosacea skin care treatments can only promise to help cover up your facial redness, bumps and pimples.
 PROSACEA is different.
 It doesn’t conceal rosacea symptoms; it actually controls your rosacea symptoms and heals your skin – for fast, effective relief without a prescription.
-Inside its lightweight, water-based gel is a proven rosacea medicine that works to reduce redness and inflammation.
+Inside its lightweight, water-based gel is an effective rosacea medicine that works to reduce redness and inflammation.
 PROSACEA also contains natural aloe to help soothe sensitive, delicate skin for the best in rosacea skin care.

 Experience for yourself why PROSACEA is the #1 rosacea treatment brand† and why 93% of those who have tried PROSACEA would buy it again††.

 *Prosacea consumer data.
 Individual results may vary.

 † Based on independent, syndicated market research data

 What are the directions for PROSACEA Gel?Clean skin thoroughly before applying medication.
 Cover the entire affected area with a thin layer of PROSACEA Gel one to three times daily.
 Massage gently until absorbed into the skin.
 If you are a new user of PROSACEA Gel, we recommend applying sparingly to one or two small affected areas during the first three days.
 If no discomfort occurs, you may continue use.
 Because excessive drying of the skin may occur, start with one application daily, then gradually increase to two or three times daily if needed or as directed by a doctor.